eehyunk/Assignment1_3806ICT-sequent-calculus-prover-/README.md

 ```

 ## Notes
-The parser functions only as a partial version of a parser for TPTP; thus, it provides a project specific syntax for the current implementation.
+The parser is not a full TPTP parser.
+It supports only project specific FOL syntax used in this implementation.
 Selected Pelletier problems were manually encoded into internal formula representation.

 The output not_provide indicats that the formula itself was not found to be semantically invalid but rather that the prover was unable to produce a proof using the search strategy as implemented within the limits of time and resource restrictions.